 While some studies find a positive association between community-level diversity and a variety of development indicators, others report mixed results.
 For instance, some find that a positive association exists between ethnolinguistic diversity and the provision of health services, while others say a negative relationship.

 Some studies show that minority groups experience fewer job opportunities and face more significant challenges accessing quality education and health care.
 For example, in the United States, people of color are less satisfied with their interactions with healthcare providers.
-The result is worse clinical outcomes and higher rates of medical errors.
+The result is worse clinical outcomes and higher rates of medical errors the techno tricks.